openzipkin/brave/.github/CONTRIBUTING.md

 You may also want to configure your IDE to perform `null` analysis using Brave's source retention annotation `brave.internal.Nullable`.
 For example, in IntelliJ, search for "Nullable" under "Inspections".
-Click "Configure Annotatione", then add `brave.internal.Nullable` as a "Nullable Annotation".
+Click "Configure Annotations", then add `brave.internal.Nullable` as a "Nullable Annotation".

 ## License